Don’t go winter camping without the right winter camping gear.

 - Additional Gear

 - Winter Hammock

-- Winter Sleeping Pad
+Winter Tent, Sleeping Bag, Sleeping Pad

 We recommend a winter sleeping bag with a temperature rating at least 10°F to 15°F lower than the coldest temperatures you expect to encounter on your cold weather camping trip.

+Your outer layer of clothing, also known as a shell layer, typically consists of a water-resistant jacket and pants.
 For winter camping, the jacket and pants must be waterproof and windproof.
 The best models are also lightweight and breathable.

 You have a lot of winter jacket options.
 One big decision is between a true outer shell (minimal insulation but very lightweight) or an insulated jacket (warmer but heavier).

 The price range (and quality) for winter jackets and pants varies widely.
 Casual winter campers should look for models around $100 to $200 for each piece.
 Serious winter campers (especially backpackers and mountaineers) can spend anywhere up to $500 or more for each piece.

 The middle layer is the clothing layer underneath the waterproof outer layer.
 The goal of this layer is to provide insulation and heat retention instead of water resistance.